Side-effect

 It represents a side-effect that is triggered according to trigger either after event persistence, command handling (for a read-only behavior invocation) or recovery.
 Side-effects are typically asynchronous operations such as kafka writes, outgoing REST requests, and entity passivation (flushing out of memory).

-In the runtime, the resulting F[Unit] is interpreted with Async in run & forget mode so that command reply is not delayed by any lengthy side-effect.
 The passed Effector instance can be used to access entity state, chain further interactions with the entity itself and to control passivation (for an example, see BookingEffector

 Note